Edith Summerskill House and Watermeadow Court

 - Who will undertake the work?

-The joint venture intends to appoint a housing association to build and manage the new development.
+The joint venture has appointed Peabody Housing Association to build and manage the new development.
 They will own and manage the building once construction is completed.

-The housing association will keep rents low in line with those across the Clem Attlee Estate.
+The Peabody HA will keep rents low in line with those across the Clem Attlee Estate.

-- Why has the re-development hot happened sooner?
+- Why has the re-development not happened sooner?

 Since being elected in 2014, the new council administration has been working on getting a better deal for residents than the previous plan offered.
 That has meant refining the joint venture agreement, re-negotiating the procurement and legal aspects of the deal and getting the financing in place to build a significantly higher number of genuinely affordable new homes.

-- How will deliveries and site traffic be managed?
+- How will deliveries and site traffic be managed at Edith Summerskill House?

 Site deliveries and waste disposal will be strictly controlled to avoid busy times such as the school run and rush hour.
 Lorries will be restricted to 20mph and advance notice will be given for any road closures which may be required.